oauth2-proxy/oauth2-proxy/README.md

-  -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -pass-user-headers=true: pass X-Forwarded-User and X-Forwarded-Email information to upstream -pass-host-header=true: pass the request Host Header to upstream -profile-url="": Profile access endpoint -provider="google": OAuth provider -proxy-prefix="/oauth2": the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) -redeem-url="": Token redemption endpoint -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -resource="": the resource that is being protected. ie: "https://graph.windows.net".
+  -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -pass-user-headers=true: pass X-Forwarded-User and X-Forwarded-Email information to upstream -pass-host-header=true: pass the request Host Header to upstream -pass-groups=false: pass a pipe-separated list of groups to which the user belongs in the X-Forwarded-Groups header -permit-groups="": The user groups to which a user must belong in order to use the proxy (see also filter-groups) -profile-url="": Profile access endpoint -provider="google": OAuth provider -proxy-prefix="/oauth2": the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) -redeem-url="": Token redemption endpoint -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -resource="": the resource that is being protected. ie: "https://graph.microsoft.com".
 Currently only used in the Azure provider.
   -request-logging=true: Log requests to stdout -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey)